a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select a volume icon.
 File > Rename....
 Enter the name of another volume.
 Verify that a "That name already exists." alert is shown.
 Click OK.
 Verify that the Rename dialog is still showing.
 * Launch DeskTop.
 Open a window.
 Select a file icon.
 File > Rename....
 Enter the name of file in the same window.
 Verify that a "That name already exists." alert is shown.
 Click OK.
 Verify that the Rename dialog is still showing.
 * Launch DeskTop.
-File > Copy a File....
-Select a file, and click OK.
-Click OK without changing the destination name.
-Verify that an alert is shown.
-Click OK.
-Verify that the Copy a File dialog is still showing.
-* Launch DeskTop.
-File > Copy a File....
-Replace the text of the first field with "ABC".
-Click OK.
-Verify that an alert is shown.
-* Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Select the volume icon and rename it.
 Verify that neither window is closed, and volume window is renamed.

 * Launch DeskTop.
 Open a window.
 Create folders A, B and C. Open A, and create a folder X. Open B, and create a folder Y. Drag A and B into C. Double-click on X. Verify it opens.
 Double-click on Y. Verify it opens.
 Open C. Double-click on A. Verify that the existing A window activates.
 Double click on B. Verify that the existing B window activates.